 Festivals & Events

-The Memorial Ceremony aims to honor the dead and to pray for world peace.
-Some worry that their presence at the ceremony may not be welcome or may cause tension, but everyone is welcome.
-You can rest assured that paying your respects is appreciated.
+The Peace Memorial Ceremony aims to commemorate the dead and pray for world peace.
+Some people worry that they may not be welcome to attend the ceremony or that they may feel out of place, but everyone is welcome.
+Feel free to attend.

 * The information on this page may be subject to change due to COVID-19.